A tribute to my wonderful friend Ebow Graham of Foreign Beggars

 Ebow was a kind and humble soul who transformed onstage into a force larger than life and his legacy of gentle greatness now lives on through Cassius.
 And it is for Cassius that I write this tribute, because Ebow would have wanted you to know just how much he always loved you.
 How he was in awe of, and inspired by, the new shade of joyful love that your arrival bore.
 As he wrote on the track ‘Vultures’: “I feel the love for my son and it beams.”

-Readers can listen the ‘System Olympia: Elliot Yorke’ tribute show, referenced in this article, through NTS Radio.
-Foreign Beggars have set up a JustGiving page to support Ebow Graham’s family and to contribute to his son Cassisus’ future
+Readers can listen to the ‘System Olympia: Elliot Yorke’ tribute show, referenced in this article, through NTS Radio.
+Foreign Beggars have set up a JustGiving page to support Ebow Graham’s family and to contribute to his son Cassius’ future